powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is $$5000 MW$$.

 **addRatioToLinesWithDifferentNominalVoltageAtBothEnds**
 The `addRatioToLinesWithDifferentNominalVoltageAtBothEnds` property is an optional property used for lines that are connected to two voltage level with different nominal voltages.
 If this property equals `true`, a structural ratio is taken into account.
 The default value of this parameter is `true`.
-This property should normally be left to its default value `true` to get correct load-flow results.
+This property should normally be left to its default value `true` to get correct load-flow results, and will be removed in a future release.

 ### Configuration file example
 See below an extract of a config file that could help: